projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN takes advantage of Intel Virtualization Technology (Intel VT).
-The ACRN HV runs in Virtual Machine Extension (VMX) root operation, host mode, or VMM mode, while the Service and User VM guests run in VMX non-root operation, or guest mode.
-(We'll use "root mode" and "non-root mode" for simplicity).
+The ACRN HV runs in Virtual Machine Extension (VMX) root operation, host mode, or VMM mode, while the Service VM and User VM guests run in VMX non-root operation, or guest mode.
+(We'll use "root mode" and "non-root mode" for simplicity.)

 The VMM mode has 4 rings.
-ACRN runs HV in ring 0 privilege only, and leaves ring 1-3 unused.
+ACRN runs the HV in ring 0 privilege only, and leaves ring 1-3 unused.
 A guest running in non-root mode has its own full rings (ring 0 to 3).
 The guest kernel runs in ring 0 in guest mode, while the guest user land applications run in ring 3 of guest mode (ring 1 and 2 are usually not